AnilkumarDave/Online_Voting_System/README.md

 $dbname = "online_voting_system";
 $conn = new mysqli($servername, $username, $password, $dbname);

-# Start Apache & MySQL
+# Start Apache & MySQL via XAMPP/WAMP
-# Visit in browser
+# Open in browser
 http://localhost/Online_Voting_System/index.php

+📜 Disclaimer
+This project was originally developed as part of academic coursework in 2014 and later modernised in 2025.
+All data used is fictional and created for educational purposes only.

+✨ Author
+Name: Anilkumar Dave
+Email: daveanil48@gmail.com